 Yes, the mold in your house can make you sick.
-There are a variety of symptoms and health effects that can come from mold in your house.
-These symptoms and health effects due to mold exposure may differ for each person.
+There are a variety of symptoms and health effects that can come from mold in your home.
+These symptoms and health effects from mold exposure may differ for each person.

 And how sick you will get will depend on a few factors.

-Before we get into these factors, let’s define what mold is, how it grows, and the different types of mold that can be found in your house.
+Before we get into these factors, let’s define what mold is, how it grows, and the different types of mold found in homes.

 What Is Mold?